Individual Awards

 • Provided exceptional and continued service to their own fraternity/sorority and/or campus community and/or the extended interfraternal world.

-Nominations are limited to three (3) letters of support per nominee and should address specific volunteer involvement with NGLA.
+Nominations are limited to three (3) letters of support per nominee, and each letter should address specific volunteer involvement with NGLA.